iacopopo6/iacopopo6/README.md

-Hi there! 👋 I'm @iacopopo6
+Hi there! 👋 I'm Iacopo
 👀 I'm deeply passionate about coding and love exploring how technology shapes our world.
 I’m on a journey to hone my skills and make meaningful contributions.

 🌱 Currently diving into: